Lie algebras and cohomology of congruence subgroups for SL_n(R): Introduction

 \end{thm6}

-\textit{Acknowledgments.} The author would like to thank Fred Cohen, not only for suggesting many of the problems discussed in this paper, but also for countless conversations concerning these and many other related topics over the past several years.
-The author would also like to thank Stratos Prassidis for helpful suggestions concerning the layout of this paper, as well as several discussions concerning its content.
+\textit{Acknowledgments.} The author would like to thank Fred Cohen for suggesting many of the problems discussed in this paper and for countless conversations concerning these topics over the past several years.
+The author would also like to thank Stratos Prassidis for helpful suggestions concerning the layout of this paper, as well as several insightful discussions concerning its content.